 SMS text messages always have the phone number of the sender and the receiver, and the date and time of each message.
 This is a fundamental record that mobile forensics experts seek.
 Contrary to popular belief, SMS messages can be entered as testimony into court proceedings.

-These are, of course, prime pieces of evidence for investigators and can be entered into court proceedings
+These are, of course, prime pieces of evidence for investigators and can be entered into court proceedings.

 Also called a phone dump, this is a method of physical extraction.
 A hex dump creates a copy of the raw image of the data from the mobile device.
 This is one of the best methods of physical extraction, since an entire image of all the data, apps and unallocated space are copied from the device onto a forensics workstation for analysis.
 Commercial tools include software such as XACT, Cellebrite UFED physical analyzer and Pandora’s Box.

 This is similar to a hex dump, except a copy of the flash memory on a device is taken.
-In depth technical knowledge is needed for this method, and it’s easy for the data to be corrupted if the flash data isn’t extracted correctly.
+Advanced technical knowledge is needed for this method, and it’s easy for the data to be corrupted if the flash data isn’t extracted correctly.
 Tools include iSeasamo Phone Opening Tool, Xytronic 988D Solder Rework Station and FEITA Digital inspection station.